Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Related Work

 Some research considers core developers as ``elite contributors"~\cite{wang2020unveiling} or code heroes~\cite{agrawal2018we}, who receive commit rights based on trust~\cite{sinha2011entering}.
 Although code heroes are valuable for OSS projects~\cite{agrawal2018we}, being a core developer is not the only way to be successful.
-According to Zhou and Mockus \cite{zhou2012make}, newcomers stay longer and become Long Term Contributors (LTC) if they start with comments and demonstrate a highly community-oriented attitude.
-While the theoretical converging lens orients most OSS research efforts towards the project-centric and technical side of OSS project development, our study aims to unveil other perspectives of success beyond the traditional ways to measure success of OSS contributor.
+According to Zhou and Mockus \cite{zhou2012make}, newcomers become Long Term Contributors if they start with comments and demonstrate a highly community-oriented attitude.
+While the theoretical converging lens orients most OSS research efforts towards the project-centric and technical side of OSS project development, our study aims to unveil other perspectives of success beyond the traditional ways to measure success of OSS contributors.

-Finally, success perceptions and motivation behind contributing to OSS are interrelated, complement each other, and can play different roles.
-Past work has studied what motivates people to contribute to OSS (e.g., \cite{hertel2003motivation,gerosa2021motivation,von2012carrots}).
-However, when considering the comprehensive motivation model by Von Krogh et al. \cite{von2012carrots}, some motivation factors do not map to our model (e.g.,"Own-use") while some of our success definitions do not map to motivation factors (e.g., "Have a plan for project releases (Performance)".
-On the other hand, there is an intersection between definitions of success and motivation factors.
-For example, money, ideology, and reputation can be found both in the OSS motivation literature \cite{von2012carrots} and in our model of success perceptions.
-Our results can be used in future work to investigate how OSS contributors with different motivations perceive success.